 Step 3: Verify your identity

+Any ID you supply when opening a bank account must be valid (i.e. make sure your passport hasn't expired) and must exactly match the name you provide on your application.
 Once the verification has been completed you can make deposits to the account but you won’t be able to make withdrawals if you haven't verified your identity.

-Step 4: Your debit card arrives
+Step 4: Activate your debit card

 Step 5: Starting using it!